 - Busy Day?
 4 Tips to Keep Your Energy at Peak Levels

 - How to Fundraise for Charity While You Exercise

-Final Thoughts on How to Avoid Gaining Weight This Holiday Season
+Final Thoughts on How to Avoid Holiday Weight Gain

 The best defense is often a good offense – and so it is with holiday weight gain.
 In other words, it’s better to prevent this weight gain than to try to reduce the pounds later.